 I buy all of my knives on Amazon.
 Since Amazon has thousands of sellers, I feel like I’m more likely to get the best price available.
 You can check the current Amazon price of this knife here.
 Just don’t delay your purchase too long because Benchmade keeps raising the price of this model over time.

 Who is this knife for?

-The Benchmade 556 is the right knife for serious knife enthusiasts who want a “daily driver” knife that is small in footprint, holds an edge extremely well, and who are willing to sacrifice slightly in the “surgical sharpness” department.
+The benchmade mini griptilian 556 is the right knife for serious knife enthusiasts who want a “daily driver” knife that is small in footprint, holds an edge extremely well, and who are willing to sacrifice slightly in the “surgical sharpness” department.
 This isn’t the right knife for anyone who is very price sensitive, or who has unusually large hands.
-While this review focuses on the 556 Mini Griptilian, there is also a combo edge version of this knife for those interested in a serrated edge; however, the vast majority of purchasers prefer this flat edge version.
+While this mini griptilian review focuses on the 556 Mini Griptilian, there is also a combo edge version of this knife for those interested in a serrated edge; however, the vast majority of purchasers prefer this flat edge version.

 Blade and Sharpness

 The benchmade mini griptilian 556 blade is made entirely of 154CM stainless steel, which is made in the United States.
 154CM is made to hold an edge extremely well.
 Due to its roughness, it cannot be sharpened to “surgical sharpness” like VG-10 steel blades, but its strength makes it one of the best options available for a knife that will not dull easily.

 The modified drop point blade shape is also designed for constant, general, everyday use.
 The modified drop point has a gentle curve that lowers the tip of the knife, giving it extra strength for when you “accidentally” use your expensive knife as a screwdriver.
 It also makes it excellent for slicing, which is needed in this knife since this model is not serrated.